jdsimcoe/churchdeploy/README.md

 ## Walkthru

 We make no assumptions about how you will use Church Deploy.
 It is up to you to craft whatever solution is best for your use-case.
 We are doing our best to keep the core robust and controllable, so you can enable or disable different components.

-## Server requirements *(same as Symphony CMS)*

-- PHP 5.3.2 or later
-- PHP's LibXML module, with the XSLT extension enabled (--with-xsl)
-- MySQL 5.0 or later
-- Apache webserver with mod_rewrite